Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- The combined points per game average of the two teams, 53.4, is 9.4 points above Sunday's over/under.

-- The 42.8 combined points per game that these two squads have allowed this season are 1.2 fewer than the 44 total in this contest.
+- The two teams combine to average 53.4 points per game, 9.9 more than the over/under in this contest.

-- The average total in Titans games this season is 51.4, 7.4 points above Sunday's over/under of 44.
+- This contest's total is 0.7 points more than the 42.8 these two squads combine to allow per game this season.

+- The Titans and their opponents have scored an average of 51.4 points per game in 2020, 7.9 more than Sunday's total.

-- The 44-point over/under for this game is 0.7 points below the 44.7 points per game average total in Saints games this season.
+- The 43.5-point over/under for this game is 1.2 points below the 44.7 points per game average total in Saints games this season.

 Titans stats and trends

-- When Tennessee puts up more than 19.4 points, it is 7-1 against the spread and 7-1 overall.
+- When Tennessee records more than 19.4 points, it is 7-1 against the spread and 7-1 overall.

-- Tennessee is 5-1 against the spread and 5-1 overall when the team picks up more than 347.0 yards.
+- In games that Tennessee picks up over 347.0 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Titans have 12 giveaways this season, while the Saints have 13 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Saints.